rancher/rancher-docs/versioned_docs/version-2.12/api/workflows/tokens.md

 ## Creating a Token

-Only a **valid and active** Rancher user can create a Token, otherwise you will get an error displayed (`Error from server (Forbidden)...`) when attempting to create a Token.
+Only a **valid and active** Rancher user can create a Token.
+Otherwise, you will get an error displayed (`Error from server (Forbidden)...`) when attempting to create a Token.

 ```bash
 kubectl create -o jsonpath='{.status.value}' -f -<<EOF